sdhossain/CircleDetection/README.md

 Alternatively, you can also see the run on wandb: [wandb run](https://wandb.ai/sdhossain/CircleDetection/runs/ikiphy2b/workspace?workspace=user-sdhossain)

+Some commentary on the loss graph would be that we notice that the validation loss plateaus after the ~1st/2nd epoch and its a very gentle descent/non-steep in the following epochs indicating that most of the learning has been done in the first (as expected), however much less is done subsequently, indicating that there are a number of different pathways to be taken.
+The first would perhaps be the addition of a learning rate scheduler such that additional minima may be found, a simple reduce learning rate on plateau might also be useful.
+Moreover, we can also attempt to use SGD and observe what we see there.
+The overfitting problem can perhaps be addressed with more data, and as we are failing on specific classes, we can even introduce sample weighting, or even upsample circles with small radii.

 We also visualized the model's predictions in the images below with their saliency maps to give insight into the model's thought processes in an effort to consider future experiments.

 The model is usually successful on large circles as we see below: